ethereum/consensus-specs/specs/electra/beacon-chain.md

 #### Modified `is_eligible_for_activation`

-*Note*: The function `is_eligible_for_activation` is modified to directly use `effective_balance` instead of `activation_eligibility_epoch` as one of the elgibility criteria.
+*Note*: The function `is_eligible_for_activation` is modified to directly use `effective_balance` instead of `activation_eligibility_epoch` as one of the eligibility criteria.

 ```python
 def is_eligible_for_activation(state: BeaconState, validator: Validator) -> bool: